MaximEsin/JavascriptMiniProjects/Readme.md

 JSTips - Basic JavaScript tips

+Procrastinate - App that shows what to do if not to code

 RandomDog - Simple API app that shows random dog when a button is clicked

 RockPaperScissors - Game between player and computer